 The Centerpiece Of Any Room In Your Northfield, NH Home Will Be Your Windows… When You Enhance Them With Elegant Window Treatments From Hunter Douglas

 Rod Ladman’s Window Designs is a central NH based window treatment provider who covers Northfield, NH and all of Grafton County, Belknap County, and Carroll County.
 We are an authorized Hunter Douglas Dealer with over 40 years in the window treatment and interior decorating business and have filing cabinets full of files on satisfied customers.
 We sell, install, and repair all Hunter Douglas products, and guarantee a 100% customer satisfaction rate when we do a job.We carry just about every type of window covering.
+If you are interested in looking at alternative brands, we also carry the products of quality manufacturers like Alta, Graber, Horizons, J. Geiger, and Norman.

 We have a skilled artisan and fabricator with a workroom in our employ and she can create whatever you can imagine.
 Many of the below products can be easily motorized for the ultimate in convenience.
 Our team are factory trained professionals and we guarantee to you’ll be happy with your new installation.
 If you have a window treatment project in your Northfield home, we would love to help you in any way we can!